crimosq/testing/README.md

 LRNR App is a website designed for educational purposes.
 It serves as a quiz generator to help users test their knowledge on various subjects.

 ## Installation
-To run the LRNR App, please follow the instructions below:
+To run the LRNR App, please follow the instructions below
-  1. Clone the repository to your local machine:
+  1. Clone the repository to your local machine
-  2. Navigate to the project's root directory:
+  2. Navigate to the project's root directory
   3. Create a `.env` file in the root directory and add the necessary environment  variables.
 You  can use the            following template:
       -  OPENAI_API_KEY=YOUR_OPENAI_API_KEY
   4. Install the project dependencies: